jamestcole/tech201_controlflow/README.md

 `if film_rating.lower() == "universal":
     print("All age groups can watch this film")`

+Here we use an elif statement, this can be broken down to else , if . if the first if statement doesn't run the second elif statement tests its conditions.

 `elif film_rating.lower() == "pg":
     print("I'm afraid you cannot watch this movie , you are not old enough")`

+Now we have expanded our elif statement to include or.
+So using the == operator if either of these conditions are true the indented code will run.

 `elif film_rating.lower() == "12" or film_rating == "12a":
     print("12 rated movies may not be suitable for those under 12, supervision is recommended")`

+many elif statements can be made in a row.

 `elif film_rating.lower() == "15":
     print("You must be 15 to watch 15 rated movies in the cinema")`